bminie/SIADS697/README.md

 quietness.

-Our current model does not take into account user location which could result in the recommended hospital being a long distance from the users location (ex. user lives in northern California but based on their specified parameters the top recommended hospital is in southern California).
+Our current model does not take into account user location which could result in the recommended hospital being a long distance from the user's location (ex. user lives in northern California but based on their specified parameters the top recommended hospital is in southern California).
 By capturing the users location we could add the commute distance to the different hospitals as a new model parameter to improve our recommendations.
 ### Enhancing Evaluation Metrics